 Come calling on India.
 Come take the first step with us.
 Welcome to India!

 Best Time to Travel To India

-From the Taj Mahal to the forts and palaces of Rajasthan, to the beaches of Goa, to the backwaters of Kerala, to the highland areas of Western India, to the plantations of Darjeeling, to the mighty Himalayas, to the tigers in Central India, to the temple heritage of Central and South India, to the Buddhist heritage areas of North India and Himalayas, to scuba diving in Andamans, India is a complex country with 22 official languages, divided into 30 states based on language and cultural lines.
+From the Taj Mahal to the forts and palaces of Rajasthan, to the beaches of Goa, to the backwaters of Kerala, to the highland areas of Western India, to the plantations of Darjeeling, to the mighty Himalayas, to the tigers in Central India, to the temple heritage of Central and South India, to the Buddhist heritage areas of North India and Himalayas, to scuba diving in Andamans, India is a complex country with 22 official languages, divided into 28 states and 9 Union Territories based on language and cultural lines.

-While traversing India, one can expect authenticity and a wholesome set of crafts, culture, cuisine and heritage experiences along with superb hotels and hospitality.
-Traveling across India can hardly be considered seamless and that’s where the real ubiquity of India lies, with a distinctly unique panorama unfolding with every state and every destination.
+While traversing in India, one can expect authenticity and a wholesome set of crafts, culture, cuisine and heritage experiences along with superb hotels and hospitality.
+A trip across India can hardly be considered seamless and that’s where the real ubiquity of India lies, with a distinctly unique panorama unfolding with every state and every destination.